-If the notes are not automatically called, you will receive a cash payment per unit on the maturity date, determined as follows:
+If the notes are not automatically called, on the maturity date, you will receive a cash payment per unit determined as follows:

-You will lose more than 45%, and possibly all, of the principal amount of the notes if the notes are not called and the Ending Value is less than the Threshold Value.
-Even with any Contingent Coupon Payments, the return on the notes could be negative.
+You will lose all or a significant portion of the principal amount of the notes if the Ending Value is less than the Threshold Value.
+Even with any Contingent Coupon Payments (with Memory), the return on the notes could be negative.